 The Amana brand stands for quality craftsmanship and is an industry leader in heat pump technology.
-With so many great quality Amana HVAC units, it is important to take a step back and take a more in-depth look at a couple that are representative of Amana’s highest standards for heating and cooling efficiency.
+With so many great quality Amana HVAC units, it is important to take a step back and take a more in-depth look at a couple that is representative of Amana’s highest standards for heating and cooling efficiency.

-The ASZ16 and its little brother the ASZ14 are both midlevel Amana heat pumps and they are packed with advanced features to help offer you the best comfort and maximum savings that owning an Amana heat pump offers.
+The ASZ16 and its little brother, the ASZ14, are both midlevel Amana heat pumps, and they are packed with advanced features to help offer you the best comfort and maximum savings that owning an Amana heat pump offers.
 So what are some of the defining features of these two models?

-With the Diagnostics Module you don’t have to wonder, because your HVAC unit will alert your contractor who installed it.
-With this feature not only do you not need to worry if there are any problems, but also you can save thousands of dollars by having regular maintenance done as needed instead of having a minor maintenance task become an expensive repair.
+With the Diagnostics Module, you don’t have to wonder because your HVAC unit will alert your contractor who installed it.
+With this feature, not only do you not need to worry if there are any problems, but also you can save thousands of dollars by having regular maintenance done as needed instead of having a minor maintenance task become an expensive repair.

 Another of the many features the two Amana ASZ models share is the use of Smart Shift Technology.
-This allows for the Amana heat pumps to defrost quietly and smoothly during transitions and ensures that the device continues to work at its most efficient, keeping you warm on the coldest days.
+This allows for the Amana heat pumps to defrost quietly and smoothly during transitions and ensures that the device continues to work at its most efficiently, keeping you warm on the coldest days.

 However, this is not the only sound reduction technology Amana built into these units.
 Both units also utilize the Quiet Condenser Fan Motor.
 This efficient motor was designed to allow for consistent airflow over the condenser while not enhancing unwanted noises.
 With the combination of the two, these units are some of the quietest models that Amana makes.

 Although similar in many ways, these two Amana heat pumps are not identical twins, with the ASZ16 featuring some important improvements over the ASZ14.
 The most striking of these differences is in efficiency.
-Not surprising but the more advanced and slightly larger ASZ16 has a higher efficiency rating.
+Not surprising, but the more advanced and slightly larger ASZ16 has a higher efficiency rating.
 With a Seasonal Energy Efficiency Ratio of up to 16 as opposed to the ASZ14 with a SEER rating up to 15, you get a bit more energy savings over the year as well.

 Depending on the size of your building, this difference can add up to be quite a bit in the long run.
-The Seasonal Energy Efficiency Ratio or SEER indicates how well a unit operates in the summer while cooling so the higher the SEER rating the more energy savings you gain with your heat pump when it operates at peak efficiency.
+The Seasonal Energy Efficiency Ratio or SEER indicates how well a unit operates in the summer while cooling, so the higher the SEER rating, the more energy savings you gain with your heat pump when it operates at peak efficiency.
 For some models, this may mean pairing it with other Amana products.

 The other major difference between these two Amana ASZ is their warranties.
 The ASZ16 comes covered with a limited lifetime replacement warranty that the ASZ14 does not.
-This means that depending on the circumstances, if you have the ASZ16 it will be covered for as long as you live in your house and if it fails it will be replaced.
+This means that depending on the circumstances if you have the ASZ16, it will be covered for as long as you live in your house, and if it fails, it will be replaced.
 This level of certitude in the quality of their heat pumps is a defining feature of Amana.
-The ASZ14, like the ASZ16, does come with a decade long warranty on parts.
+The ASZ14, like the ASZ16, does come with a decade-long warranty on parts.